ResFactory/r2/lib/sql/render/README.md

 - [x] SQL reference (for foreign key type mirroring where one columns knows another column's type automatically)
 - [x] Data storage computed values using SQL (e.g. for defaults)
+- [ ] Env Var and other AxiomSerDe-style dynamic server-side default values
 - [ ] `lintIgnore(domain)` wrapper functions to skip certain lint warnings (like
       naming conventions for fkey columns ending in `_id`)
 - [ ] User agent computed values for _business logic_ (similar to NEFS Axiom)